IR Night Vision + Car Detection AI Software w/ IP Camera

 Watch this video to see the IR night vision testing and car detection capability (AI software) of the Viewtron IP-A4BL IP camera.
 The camera is installed on the front of CCTV Camera Pros building to help monitor our parking lot.
 To demonstrate the AI software of this camera, I temporarily setup an intrusion zone around our front two parking spaces.
 Using the AI software that is built into this camera and the Viewtron IP camera NVR that it is connected to, I am able to generate an alarm when a vehicle enters those spaces.
 I could also set this up to be on a specific schedule.

+You may also be interested to see this video demo of long distance car detection with a 4K AI security camera.
 You can watch all of our Viewtron AI security camera video demos here.

 Hi everyone, Mike from CCTV Camera Pros here.
 I came here early this morning, when it was dark out, to do some nighttime infrared testing with our IP-A4BL IP camera that you see mounted there behind me.